bravoavo/landlord/README.md

 4. Cells owners shows on the game map
 5. The one cell the one "Large banner on Pole"

+## Clans plugon support

+The plugin supports the Clans plugin.
+Clan members share gather same rate and same clan flag.
+If a member captures a cell it will increase the clan gater rate.
+The clan flag is a clan owner flag, so if the owner leaves the clan, he takes all flags with him. (!)
+CAUTION Change a clan leader can lead to unstable work.

 ## Permissions

 landlord.admin -- Allows player to use the chat commands starts with /lordadmin